chriscoey/chriscoey.github.io/_pages/software.md

 [Pajarito.jl](https://github.com/JuliaOpt/Pajarito.jl) is an outer approximation solver for mixed integer conic optimization problems over standard second-order, positive semidefinite, and exponential cones.
 Pajarito has several cutting plane algorithms that combine the power of external MILP solvers and continuous conic solvers.
-We discuss the theory and implementation in Chapter 4 of [my thesis](/assets/pdf/phd_thesis.pdf), which is an updated and shortened version of the paper [outer approximation with conic certificates for mixed-integer convex problems](https://arxiv.org/abs/1808.05290) (with Miles Lubin and Juan Pablo Vielma).
+We discuss the theory and implementation in Chapter 4 of [my thesis](/assets/pdf/phd_thesis.pdf), which is an updated and shortened version of our paper [outer approximation with conic certificates for mixed-integer convex problems](https://arxiv.org/abs/1808.05290) (with Miles Lubin and Juan Pablo Vielma).
 Based on the now-defunct MathProgBase, Pajarito is succeeded by MOIPajarito, which is based on MathOptInterface.